Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Proxy.md

 This guide will describe in details how to configure the SDK for Node.JS for using a Proxy.

+### Installation
+---

+When you are behind a proxy, you need to configure NPM in order to go throught this proxy.

+A lot of documentation exists on the web to explain how to do it.
+Here is a link: [Node.js and NPM behind a proxy](https://medium.com/@patdhlk/node-js-and-npm-behind-a-proxy-111708b82718)

 ### Configuration
 ---